 - (1) After successful login at Step 1, you will be able to see the Home page of e-voting.
 Click on e-voting.
-Then, click on Active Voting Cycles. - (2) After click on Active Voting Cycles, you will be able to see all the companies "EVEN" in which you are holding shares and whose voting cycle is in active status. - (3) Select "EVEN" of Indian Oil Corporation Limited.
+Then, click on Active Voting Cycles. - whose voting cycle is in active status. - (3) Select "EVEN" of Indian Oil Corporation Limited.